 Email: [email protected]

 Air Nootka drops hikers off at the Starfish Lagoon trailhead in either the Cessna or the Beaver.
 Each flight is a charter, which means the cost is based on booking the airplane.
 There is no per person fare.
-Due to the shallow geography of the Louie Bay area, Air Nootka is not able to take off from the northern trailhead with a loaded plane and will not provide pick-up at this location.
+It is possible to get picked up at Starfish Lagoon.
+This sometimes needs to be done in more than one trip due to the short “runway”.
+In this case extra charges will be incurred.

 At the time of booking your flight, Air Nootka will need: